DataONEorg/sem-prov-ontologies/observation/ECSO_UI_tasks_20170504.md

 Tasks to be done by mid-July:
-We are planning a 90 min workshop at ESIP, for data managers.
+We are planning a 90 min workshop at ESIP (sometime betw.
+Jul 25-28), for data managers.
 The LTER is targeted here; see abstract text at bottom of this page.
 We expect that the workshop will have 3 basic components:

 Participants will be able to
  - explore ECSO through the annotation interface